-- 1.1 H B J provides a P S H E curriculum that is broad, balanced and meets the needs of all students.
+- 1.1 HBJ provides a PSHE curriculum that is broad, balanced and meets the needs of all students.
 In the Lower School all international students will follow a PSHE curriculum, in the Upper School all students will receive an equivalent PSHE curriculum through the wellbeing program.
 As a school our PSHE curriculum is guided by the UK government and Chinese government policies. - 1.2 Private license students will receive Morality and Law education as prescribed by the province or municipality in which the school is located.
-We follow the guidance outlined in the Morality and Law content defined within the Chinese National Curriculum and local authorities for antidrugs and anti- alcohol education.
-For Kindergarten students Little Lions Curriculum (LLC) will be used as prescribed by the local authority.
+For Kindergarten students Little Lions Curriculum (LLC) will be used as prescribed by the local authority. - 1.3 Anti-drug and anti-alcohol education is covered in both the Morality and Law and PSHE curriculum.